Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 Foreigners $35,700

-Refer to this IRAS tax calculator page to estimate how much tax reliefs and rebates you can get.
+Refer to this IRAS tax calculator page to estimate how much tax reliefs and rebates you are eligible for.
 For more on how to reduce your personal income tax, see our article.

 5. Best SRS Accounts and Promotions